snp-technologies/aksworkshop-notes/README.md

 ### Tips

-Coming soon
+- To enable the Environments feature in Azure DevOps, turn on the **Multi-stage pipelines** Preview feature.
+This is mentioned later in the instructions, but it needs to be done first.
+- In Azure Shell, you can see the new pods running in the `dev` namespace using `kubectl get po -n dev`.
+Likewise, you can see the deployment from `kubectl get deploy -n dev`.

 ### Resources

-## 3.2 Package your app with Helm
+## 3.2 Package your app with Helm (DEPRECATED)

 ### Concepts